 A blister on the knee is seen as a fluid filled vesicle / lesion that is small, red and by and large painful.
 There may be associated skin inflammation and fever.

 A blister is a vesicle of the skin that is filled with clear fluid, and could range from a miniscule size to more than 1 inch in diameter.
+Depending up on the precise cause, a blister may be associated with redness, pain, tenderness, or itching, and occasionally fever too.

 By and large, blisters develop from irritation or some sort of damage to the skin; certain disorders and illnesses can make blisters as well.